martinhbramwell/GData_OpenERP_Data_Pump/README.md

 There is a sample controller ([OpenErpGDataController](https://docs.google.com/spreadsheet/ccc?key=0AiVG6SoU001RdFdyc1NxOHN4eWZ6Q0lLMHVyWUpkaHc)) and a sample model ([OpenErpGDataModel](https://docs.google.com/spreadsheet/ccc?key=0AiVG6SoU001RdE9BNnljbFVpa0xfazk0SUZOeWx1aEE))

-The overall action is a dispatcher within a dispatcher; the outer dispatcher instantiates classes named in column A of the *tasks* sheet while the inner dispatcher calls methods on the class named in the *Action Step* cells of the same row.
+The overall action is a dispatcher within a dispatcher; the outer dispatcher instantiates classes named in column A of the *tasks* sheet while the inner dispatcher calls the _methods_ of the class that have been named in the *Action Step* cells of the same row.

 In more detail, the action is: